B1) PCFG

 Calculating the probability of a sentence:

-Let’s take “le chat dort” (the cat sleeps).
+Let’s take “the cat sleeps”.
 A derivation is the sequence of rule applications that transforms the start symbol S into the final sentence.
-Here’s how to calculate its probability step by step:
+Here is how to calculate its probability step by step:

 Step 1: S → NP VP Probability of this rule: 0.8